-Benefits of Taking a Masters Degree in Chemistry
+Benefits of studying a Masters in Chemistry

 After your primary chemistry qualification, it’s likely that you’ve developed a range of research interests and areas of expertise, by taking a masters you’ll get the chance to broaden these and explore your talent further.
 You will be taught to approach data from an original perspective, to evaluate research critically and to understand the methodologies needed for your specialism.
 A masters degree is both time consuming and demanding, but it is a huge investment in your future, granting you access to the best jobs and higher salaries.

-For UK institutions – as well as many European universities – as the course is delivered in English, students who do not speak it as a first language will have to provide evidence of their competency.
+For UK institutions – as well as many European universities – if the course is delivered in English, students who do not speak it as a first language will have to provide evidence of their competency.
 If you do not hold an official English Language qualification, you will be asked to take an IELTS or TOEFL test.
-Some English Language certificates are only valid for two years, so check that yours will be in date when you start the course.
+Some English Language certificates are only valid for two years, so check that yours will still be in date when you start the course.

-Choosing the Right University
+Choosing the right university

 Trying to pick the ideal university is not easy; you’ll need to consider the location, the standard of teaching and whether the course is appropriate for your chosen career.
-Many universities in the UK and beyond have world-renowned chemistry departments, getting it right means you’ll have an extremely productive and enjoyable year.
+Many universities in the UK and beyond have world-renowned chemistry departments.
+By making the right choice you will ensure you’ll have an extremely productive and enjoyable year.